-A scenery of dramatic mountains, deep valleys, grassy hilltops and thick bush vegetation makes Marakele National Park a spectacular area to visit for a few days.
+A scenery of dramatic mountains, deep valleys, grassy hilltops and thick bush vegetation makes Marakele National Park in South Africa a spectacular area to visit for a few days.
 The park is home to the famous Big 5 animals (lion, elephant, rhino, buffalo and leopard) and various other large game species like zebra, giraffe, wildebeest, sable and the vary rare roan antelope.

 Marakele National Park